-The Hood Thanatology program is one of the few in the United States specifically designed to prepare people to work in this emerging professional field, and the only program of this type in Maryland.
+The Hood Thanatology program is one of the few in the United States specifically designed to prepare people to work in this emerging professional field.
 The certificate program is designed to meet the growing demand for individuals prepared to work with the terminally ill and the bereaved and to provide death education.
 The Certificate conforms with the Association for Death Education and Counseling education requirements for certification as a Thanatologist.

 Attractive to those working in the funeral industry, hospice programs, hospitals, nursing homes and other health care facilities, the program is also appropriate for new graduate students who are embarking on career paths, as well as for social workers, psychologists, counselors, teachers and others who wish to expand their work into this growing area of expertise.
 The Thanatology program appeals to all those who are an integral part of the current American death system.